 The prompt corrective action regulations do not apply to bank holding companies, such as our company.
 However, the Fed is authorized to take appropriate action at the bank holding company level, based upon the undercapitalized status of the bank holding company's depository institution subsidiaries.
 In certain instances related to an undercapitalized depository institution subsidiary, the bank holding company would be required to guarantee the performance of the undercapitalized subsidiary's capital restoration plan and might be liable for civil money damages for failure to fulfill its commitments on that guarantee.
-Furthermore, in the event of the bank holding company's general unsecured creditors.
+Furthermore, in the event of the bankruptcy of the bank holding company, this guarantee would take priority over the bank holding company's general unsecured creditors.